open-education-hub/web-security/web-basics-browser-security-model/README.md

 ```
 <iframe src="simple_iframe.html" width=450 height=100>
-if you can see this, you browser doesn't understand IFRAME.
+if you can see this, your browser doesn't understand IFRAME.
 </iframe>
 ```